davidedc/Fizzygum/docs/overview/headerDoc.md

 #5.
 The big picture#

+The purpose of the Zombie Kernel project is to provide a malleable framework that will let users experiment with lively GUIs.
+The original morphic.js has been used as a library for the BYOB4 project, a drag-and-drop, blocks based programming language at http://byob.berkeley.edu .

-Morphic.js is completely based on Canvas and JavaScript, it is just Morphic, nothing else.
-Morphic.js is very basic and covers only the bare essentials:
+Zombie Kernel is written in CoffeeScript and, like the original Morphic.js is completely based on Canvas.
+The Morphic implementation is very basic and covers only the bare essentials:

   * a stepping mechanism (a time-sharing multiplexer for lively user interaction  ontop of a single OS/browser thread)